Orthodox Church in America: Official name

 According to the April 1970 Tomos of Autocephaly granted by the Russian Orthodox Church, the official name of the church is The Autocephalous Orthodox Church in America.
 The more comprehensive March 1970 Agreement of Tomos of Autocephaly, however, states in Article VIII that the legal name of the church was changed to Orthodox Church in America (the Russian language does not use the grammatical articles).

 History

 Missionary work

-The first Native Americans to become Orthodox were the Aleuts living in contact with Siberian fur traders in the mid 18th century.
-They had been baptized mostly by their Orthodox trading partners or during occasional visits by priests serving aboard exploring vessels of the Russian navy.
-Russian colony in Alaska was established in 1784 by merchant Grigory Shelikhov.
+The first Eskaleut peoples to become Eastern Orthodox Christians were the Aleuts living in contact with Siberian fur traders in the mid 18th century.
+They had been baptized mostly by their Eastern Orthodox trading partners or during occasional visits by priests serving aboard exploring vessels of the Russian navy.
+A Russian colony in Alaska was established in 1784 by merchant Grigory Shelikhov.
 Shelikhov's attempt to colonize Kodiak Island was met with resistance by the native population.
 He returned to Russia and installed Alexandr Baranov as director of the colony.
 In order to convince the Russian imperial court of the seriousness of his colonial ambitions, Shelikhov recruited volunteers from the Valaam Monastery, an environment that appears strikingly similar to the Kodiak archipelago's landscape, as well as the Konevsky Monastery, to travel to the new colony.